-- Assisted U.S prosecutors and law enforcement agencies on international facets of a wide array of criminal prosecutions, including matters such as foreign bribery, fraud, sanctions, terrorism and violent crime.*
+- While at the DOJ, assisted U.S prosecutors and law enforcement agencies on international facets of a wide array of criminal prosecutions, including matters such as foreign bribery, fraud, sanctions, terrorism and violent crime.*

 - Member of team that represented European client in arbitration against Brazilian joint venture partner in a commercial dispute governed by Brazilian law.*

-- Member of team that represented victims of crimes against humanity and war crimes committed during former Chadian President Hissène Habré’s rule.*
+- As a Legal Fellow at Human Rights Watch, served as member of team that represented victims of crimes against humanity and war crimes committed during former Chadian President Hissène Habré’s rule.*

 - Assisted in the successful representation of victims of human rights violations committed in Colombia in proceedings before the Inter-American Court of Human Rights.*